warithb/Sorting_Algos/README.md

 ![alt text](https://github.com/warithb/Sorting_Algos/blob/main/images/selectSort.PNG?raw=true)

-When “Sort!” is clicked, this entire menu is replaced with a chart either displaying visuals for the sort, or just the sorted array on a chart.
 There will also be a text box with elapsed time in seconds counting up until the sort is displayed.
 Visualization will affect this time heavily, so to test the sorts alone, uncheck visualization.
+When “Sort!” is clicked, this entire menu is replaced with a chart either displaying visuals for the sort, or just the sorted array on a chart.
+After the sort completes, from the file menu at the top right, the user can click the back button.
+This will bring you back to the home menu, where your unsorted array saves in the case you select/deselect the visualization button, or switch to a different so to compair times.

 ![alt text](https://github.com/warithb/Sorting_Algos/blob/main/images/viewSort.PNG?raw=true)